emilyc8685/sep10-freedom-project/blog/entry03.md

 * During class and at home teachers can give feedback/comments to better improve learning for students

-##### Drawing of possible solution:
+##### Drawing of possible technology:

   <img width="506" height="459" alt="future-technology-desk" src="https://github.com/user-attachments/assets/97e14de4-39e2-4ac6-aabc-432898f49785" />

 ### Skills
 ##### How to use feedback
 During class we shared our ideas for part B and gave feedback to one another.
+I used the feedback I got to expand my ideas on Part B.

 [Previous](entry02.md) | [Next](entry04.md)